daleathan/my-scripts/README.md

 the entire directory tree would be copied over to the FAT filesystem without the necessary changes to the names of any of the files or subdirectories in the tree. - Depends: bash, coreutils
+* **fat_rename.sh** - This is a modified version of fat\_copy.sh above.
+Instead
+of copying files to a new location with illegal characters replaced it instead renames all files and directories within the target in-place.
+This is useful if you want to make all file/dir names within a location Windows compatible but you don't actually want to copy them anywhere.
+The other benefit of this is that directory timestamps can be preserved which is not possible with the other script. - Depends: bash, coreutils
 * **fvwm-recent-files.py** - This script parses the recently-used.xbel file
 which is written to by GTK+ applications, determines the 10 most recently used files, which applications are the correct ones for opening